 Planning a road trip around Cyprus may be intimidating if you’ve never visited the island.
 We’ve laid out the perfect itinerary for adventuring around the cities, visiting iconic historical sites, and venturing to charming restaurants.
-And of course, you’ll also be indulging in lots of delicious Greek food!
+And of course, you’ll also be indulging in lots of delicious Turkish and Greek food!

 Day 1 – Arrive Limassol (South Cyprus)

 On your first day, you’ll likely be picking up your rental car at the Cyprus airport, so all today’s sightseeing happens on the way to your hotel.
 That will leave you time to unpack and spend the rest of the day as you wish.

 Prepare to see a magical village and get the chance to spend some time on one of the dreamiest Cyprus beaches.